openfido/openfido/docs/Getting Started/Developer Setup.md

     The port numbers for `openfido-app-service_app_service` and `openfido-app-service_auth_service` are detailed in this output.

     Check to make sure that the `config/index.js` on `openfido-client` has `BASE_API_URL_AUTH_DEVELOPMENT` and `BASE_API_URL_APP_DEVELOPMENT` configured to point to these ports on `localhost`.

-    By default, these are `6000` for `openfido-app-service`, `6001` for `openfido-workflow-service`, and `6002` for `openfido-auth-service`

-    **IMPORTANT: You will need to change the port for the `openfido-app-service` to something like `8080` in development on the `docker-compose.yml`.
-Browsers such as Chrome consider this port to be unsafe, and therefore, we cannot serve API responses via the browser at port `6000`.**

-    Change the port numbers in `openfido-client` at `config/index.js` in order to match what is being served by the `docker-compose.yml` and `docker run`.

 1. Your services are up and running!
 If you ever need to restart manually, run `docker-compose stop` and then `docker-compose up` again.